WT-WECIB/DBA-Full-Stack-Intro/starter_lesson_full_stack.md

 # Full-Stack Database Project - Starter Lesson
-## Get It Working in One Class (90 minutes)
+## Get It Working in One Class

 By the end of this lesson, you will:
-- ✅ Create a database table in Oracle
+- Create a database table in Oracle
-- ✅ Expose it as a REST API (automatic - no coding)
+- Expose it as a REST API (automatic - no coding)
-- ✅ Call it from Python in GitHub Codespaces
+- Call it from Python in GitHub Codespaces
-- ✅ See JSON data in your terminal
+- See JSON data in your terminal
-- ✅ Understand "full-stack" works
+- Understand "full-stack" works

 This is the foundation.
 Everything else builds on this.